linen-app/artis/README.md

 - Ethereum account with initial deposit in ETH
 - [Seth](https://dapp.tools/seth) command line tool, with access to the abovementioned account.
 Seth docs can be found [here](https://github.com/dapphub/dapptools/tree/master/src/seth)

 After the installation of seth, it's needed to specify default parameters in `~/.sethrc` file.
+If you don't have one, please create a new `~/.sethrc` file.
+You can do it in any text editor, like `nano`.

 Here you can find an example of `~/.sethrc` file with Seth settings:
 ```